stiles/geo-practice/README.md

-# Geo practice: Tools for kids learning geography
+# Geo-guessr inspired tools to help kids learning geography

 This repository contains a growing set of tools designed to help my daughters improve their geography skills in a fun and interactive way.
 Currently, the project includes a **mapping quiz** and a **flag grid**, with more features planned for the future.